 What is Chicken Pox?

-Chickenpox is a disease caused by the varicella zoster virus, a DNA virus that belongs to the herpes virus family (Alphaherpesvirinae) and is associated with shingles.
-The virus initially presents as a chickenpox infection; however, because the virus is able to remain in the sensory nerve ganglia of the body after the first infection, it has the potential to become reactivated.
-If the virus reactivates, it looks like a shingles infection.(1) The chickenpox virus is found only in humans, and outbreaks usually occur between March and May in the United States.(2)
+Chickenpox is an infectious disease caused by the varicella zoster (DNA) virus, belonging to the herpes virus family (Alphaherpesvirinae) and related to herpes zoster.
+The virus initially presents as a chickenpox infection; however, because the virus is able to remain in the body's sensory nerve ganglia after the first infection, it has the potential to reactivate.
+If the virus reactivates, it presents as a shingles infection.(1) The virus is exclusive to humans, with outbreaks tending to occur between March and May(2).

-When chickenpox rash occurs, it usually starts with raised, itchy red or pink bumps (papules).
-These bumps usually last for a few days before turning into fluid-filled blisters (vesicles).
-After about a day, the blisters open, ooze, and eventually scabs and scabs form.(5) The rash usually starts on the head, then spreads to the trunk and finally to the arms and legs.
-The rash may also be present in the eyes, throat and genitals.(6) Since the rash appears over several days, chickenpox lesions can be present on the body in the form of papules, vesicles and crusts at the same time.
-On average, healthy children have between 200 and 500 chickenpox lesions, which are typically 1 to 4 millimeters in diameter.(7)
+The rash begins with itchy red or pink papules that turn into fluid-filled blisters and generally last a few days before turning into fluid-filled blisters (vesicles).
+These vesicles break down after about a day and form crusts(5).
+The rash usually spreads from the head to the rest of the body and can also appear on the eyes, throat, and genitals(6).
+Since the rash appears over several days, chickenpox lesions may be present on the body in the form of papules, vesicles and crusts at the same time.
+On average, healthy children have between 200 and 500 chickenpox lesions, which typically range from 1 to 4 millimeters in diameter.(7)

 Chickenpox infections can occur in vaccinated people, but it is often a milder infection, with fewer than 50 skin lesions, and the rash often appears as papules rather than blisters.
 Fever rates may also be lower among vaccinated individuals who develop chickenpox.
 25-30% of people who develop chickenpox after receiving a dose of chickenpox vaccine may still experience a disease similar to a natural chickenpox infection.
 Information about the presentation of chickenpox disease among people vaccinated with two doses of the vaccine is currently limited.8 A person with chickenpox chickenpox is still contagious and can spread the disease to others.(9)